 The one thing you can count on in blackjack every hand is to see one of the dealer's cards.
 Once you learn more about the game, you will find this to be a huge advantage, as you're not only playing your two cards but are also playing off of the dealer's up card.
 In instances where the dealer is showing an Ace as the up card, you have an opportunity to purchase insurance.
 This is basically a way to save half your money if the dealer's other card is a 10, which is statistically more likely than any other card in the deck.
 Insurance is going to have to be a personal call per the situation; we cannot give you a yes or no pertaining to whether or not you should take it.
 It all depends on where you're at the in the game, your chip stack, your particular cards, etc.

 As you can see, the objective and rules of blackjack are all quite simple.
 Your aim is to be the closest to 21 without going over, and there are different moves you can make to improve your odds of winning more money.
 The key here is practice.
 We recommend playing for fun until you get the hang of the game, then moving on to real-money venues at one of the legal online casinos we recommend.
 We have some exclusive bonuses available to our visitors only offering some really enticing bonuses such as 150% up to $10,000.
-And all of the sites found in our guide are legal online casinos which are licensed and regulated offshore.
+And all of the sites found in our guide are legal online casinos which are legally operating offshore.

 Our guide includes a page dedicated to providing information on how to win at blackjack, as well as a page offering blackjack tips and tricks.